Dave Eggers

 Dave Eggers (born March 12, 1970) is an American writer, editor, and publisher.
+As an author, he has written fiction, non-fiction, and children's books.
 His 2000 memoir, A Heartbreaking Work of Staggering Genius, became a bestseller and was a finalist for the Pulitzer Prize for General Nonfiction.

 Eggers is also the founder of several literary and philanthropic ventures, including the literary journal Timothy McSweeney's Quarterly Concern, the literacy project 826 Valencia, and the human rights non-profit organisation Voice of Witness.

 Additionally, he founded ScholarMatch, a program that connects donors with students needing funds for college tuition.

 His writing has appeared in publications including The New Yorker, Esquire, and The New York Times Magazine.

 Early life

 Eggers was born in Boston, Massachusetts, and raised in a family with three siblings.
 His father, John K. Eggers (1936–1991), was an attorney, and his mother, Heidi McSweeney Eggers (1940–1992), was a schoolteacher.
 The family moved to Lake Forest, Illinois, where Eggers attended public high school and was a classmate of actor Vince Vaughn.

-Eggers attended the University of Illinois at Urbana–Champaign to earn a degree in journalism.
-However, his studies were interrupted by the deaths of both parents: his father in 1991 and his mother in 1992.
-These events were later chronicled in his first book, the fictionalized memoir A Heartbreaking Work of Staggering Genius.
-At age 21, Eggers took responsibility for his younger brother, Christopher ("Toph"), and moved to Berkeley, California.
+Eggers attended the University of Illinois at Urbana–Champaign, pursuing a degree in journalism.
+At age 21, following the deaths of both his parents from cancer, only 32 days apart, Eggers became the guardian of his younger brother, Christopher ("Toph"), and moved to the San Francisco Bay Area, where their elder sister Beth was attending law school.
+Eggers' fictionalized memoir A Heartbreaking Work of Staggering Genius was based on these events.
 His elder brother, William D. Eggers, is a researcher who has worked for several conservative think tanks, promoting privatization.
-Eggers's sister Beth died by suicide in November 2001.
+Beth Eggers died by suicide in November 2001.